Ultimate48/Presetation-AI/README.md

 # Presetation-AI

-Program Name is a tool that utilizes AI to generate a PDF document based on user specifications.
+Presentation-AI is a tool that utilizes AI to generate a presentation based on user specifications.

 ## Instructions